Everything You Need to Know About Logo File Formats

 JPG (Joint Photographic Experts Group)

-JPG files have a small size due to their compression.
+JPG files have a smaller file size due to their compression.
 This makes them popular for digital and web applications.

-But they may not always be the best choice for logo files due to their limitations in quality and transparency.
+However, they may not always be the best choice for your logo files due to their limitations in quality and transparency.
+JPGs cannot be saved with transparency, so you will always get a white background.

 JPG files primarily use the sRGB colour profile.

-Although you can embed other colour profiles in a JPG file, they may not get recognised by all applications and devices.
+Although you can embed other colour profiles in a JPG file, they may not be recognised by all applications and devices.

 Pros of the JPG format